 Callum Brae Nature Reserve

-Callum Brae Nature Reserve, part of Canberra Nature Park, is a 145 hectare reserve in Symonston, located on the lower eastern slopes of Mount Mugga Mugga.
-It is an important link in the chain of woodland reserves extending from Red Hill to Wanniassa Hills and across to Cooleman Ridge.
+Callum Brae Nature Reserve, part of Canberra Nature Park, is a 143 hectare reserve in Symonston, located on the lower eastern slopes of Mount Mugga Mugga.
+It is an important link in a chain of woodland reserves extending from Red Hill to Wanniassa Hills and across to Cooleman Ridge.
 Its gently rolling slopes have scattered trees with a grassy understory.

-The reserve provides an excellent bird habitat and is a refuge for threatened and declining woodland bird species including the white-winged triller, varied sittella and dusky woodswallow.
-The reserve is one of the largest areas of the endangered yellow box-red gum grassy woodland and an integral part of a woodland corridor which stretches from Canberra to NSW.
-It is also home to the threatened perunga grasshopper.
+The reserve provides excellent bird habitat and is a refuge for threatened and declining woodland bird species including the White-winged Triller, Varied Sittella and Dusky Woodswallow.
+The reserve is one of the largest areas of endangered Yellow Box-Red Gum Grassy Woodland and an integral part of a woodland corridor which stretches from Canberra across the border into NSW.
+It is also home to the threatened Perunga Grasshopper.

 - Nature appreciation

 The ACT has a long and rich Aboriginal history, extending from the present day back at least 25,000 years.
 Over this time, generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually, through their relationship with the land.
 Traditional Custodians have also actively managed the landscape for thousands of years, through activities such as ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by European explorers and settlers.

 In 1825 Robert Campbell established the 4,000 acre property ‘Duntroon’ on the Molonglo River at Pialligo, and extended his land holdings in 1838 by purchasing land south of the Molonglo, including the area that is now Callum Brae Nature Reserve.